top of page

 Inclusion, Rights, Action

-People shared their views on the things that matter most in their lives, including work, education and relationships.
-They spoke about what works well, the barriers they face, and what needs to change.
+We shared our views on the things that matter most in our lives, including work, education and relationships.
+We spoke about what works well, the barriers we face, and what needs to change.

 This page brings together the videos from the conference and clear summaries of the key learnings from the group discussions.
 These insights are helping us to move beyond barriers and are directly shaping Kare's next organisational strategy.

-This video captures the opening of the conference, with welcomes from:
+This video captures the opening of the conference, with introductions from:

 • David Leigh, Chairperson of Voice for Kare